These Minted Mushy Peas are the perfect side dish to your fish & chip supper. Green, fresh and zingy, they are free from the top 14 allergens!

 Mushy peas are something of a British institution.
 Throughout the country, especially in northern parts, no fish and chip supper would be complete without a tub of this warm, soft delight.
-Normally they are not minted in flavour but I have put a little spin on them which I hope you will find delicious!
+Normally they are not minted in flavour but I have put a little spin on them to make these minted mushy peas which I hope you will find delicious!

 Now, traditionally mushy peas are made with marrowfat peas, which are then soaked overnight in water with some baking soda (AKA bicarbonate of soda), then thoroughly rinsed and boiled for around 30 minutes until soft.